lujiefsi/NPEDetector/README.md

 In step5, we score each callee based on:
 + if some developer have consider CNC, but some are not, we think no CNC developeres are wrong
 + developer may bother with those massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)
 # Usage
 1. Download the project
 2. Using  "mvn clean compile assembly:single" to generate a runnable jar in target directory.
-3. use command "java -jar ./target/NPEDectetor-1.0-SNAPSHOT-jar-with-dependencies.jar -inputDir /home/lujie/tmp -outputFile /tmp/NPEResult" to analysis
+3. use command "java -jar ./target/NPEDectetor-1.0-SNAPSHOT-jar-with-dependencies.jar -inputDir /home/lujie/tmp -outputFileNA /tmp/Result_NA -outputFileNPE /tmp/Result_NPE" to analysis
-4. inputDir  is the jar files that need to be analyzed, outputFile is where the result  print
+4. inputDir  is the jar files that need to be analyzed, outputFileNA is the file who store the method who may return null, outputFileNPE  is the file  who store NPE point.
 5. We use maven build our project, so you can use eclipse or other IDE import it as existed maven project.

 >